Appointment in Samarra: Plot

 The second event occurs at a roadhouse, where Julian goes with his wife and some friends.
 Julian gets drunk and invites a provocatively clad woman to go out to his car with him.
 The woman is, in fact, a gangster's girlfriend, and one of the gangster's men is present, sent to watch her.
 Both Julian's wife and the gangster's aide see the couple leave.
-What actually happens in the car is left ambiguous but is unimportant, since all observers assume that a sexual encounter has occurred.
+What actually happens in the car is left ambiguous, but that is unimportant, since all observers assume that sexual congress has ensued.
 There is not any assumption that violence will ensue.
 However, the gangster is a valued automobile customer who in the past has recommended Julian's dealership to his acquaintances.
 As Julian is driven home, pretending to be asleep, he "felt the tremendous excitement, the great thrilling lump in the chest and abdomen that comes before the administering of an unknown, well-deserved punishment.
 He knew he was in for it."

 Third, the next day, during lunch at the Lantenengo Club, Julian engages in a complicated brawl with a one-armed war veteran named Froggy Ogden, who is also Caroline's cousin.
 Julian thought of Froggy as an old friend, but Froggy acknowledges to Julian that he has always detested him and had not wanted his cousin Caroline to marry him.
 In the brawl, which Froggy has arguably started, Julian hits Froggy and at least one of a group of bystanders in the club.

 He experiences two suicidal daydreams that oddly contrast with each other.
-In the first of the two scenes, after Caroline's temporary departure, he places a gun in his mouth:
+In the first of the two dreams, after Caroline's temporary departure, he places a gun in his mouth:

 He does not, however, commit suicide at that time.
 His second suicidal reverie is after a failed attempt to seduce a woman, the local society reporter.
-He believes that as a result of his behavior, and the community's sympathy for Caroline, "no girl in Gibbsville—worth having—would risk the loss of reputation which would be her punishment for getting herself identified with him".
-He believes that even if he divorces Caroline he is destined to spend the rest of his life hearing:
+He believes that, as a result of his behavior and of the community's sympathy for Caroline, "no girl in Gibbsville—worth having—would risk the loss of reputation which would be her punishment for getting herself identified with him."
+He believes that even if he divorces Caroline, he is destined to spend the rest of his life hearing:

 After this and other indications that he had mis-gauged his social status, he commits suicide by carbon monoxide poisoning, running his car in a closed garage.